sergiu19996/MotoCross-Mania/README.md

 ## Issue ##

-  -I was haveing a miss understood betwen me and my mentor about (title name from the contact form)
+  -I had a misunderstanding between me and my mentor about (title name in the contact form)